Spinal muscular atrophy disease management

 SMN targeted therapies in clinical development

 In addition to the already approved (see 'Treatment guidelines' page in this section) onasemnogene abeparvovec and nusinersen, small molecules targeting SMN2 splicing are being developed to increase full length SMN protein.
 Of these risdiplam (Roche) and branaplam (Novartis) are at various stages of clinical development.

-Risdiplam (RO7034067) is a small molecule pyridazine derivative and a survival of motor neuron 2 (SMN2)-directed RNA splicing modifier.127 It has been developed collaboratively by PTC therapeutics, Genentech, Roche, and the SMA Foundation.87,88 It acts by modifying splicing of SMN2 transcript to increase full-length SMN protein.
-Risdiplam has a high specificity for SMN2 to an exonic splicing enhancer site within the SMN2 pre-mRNA and also stabilizes the interaction between SMN2 pre m-RNA and the spliceosome.89
+Risdiplam (RO7034067) is a small molecule pyridazine derivative and a survival of motor neuron 2 (SMN2)-directed RNA splicing modifier.127 It has been developed collaboratively by PTC therapeutics, Roche, and the SMA Foundation.87,88 It acts by modifying splicing of SMN2 transcript to increase full-length SMN protein.
+Risdiplam has a high specificity for SMN2 to an exonic splicing enhancer site within the SMN2 pre-mRNA and a splicing protein, U1snRNP, thereby stabilizing the interaction between SMN2 pre m-RNA and the spliceosome.89

 Risdiplam is administered orally, can cross the blood-brain barrier and shows a systemic distribution.90,127 In preclinical models of SMA risdiplam showed improved survival, body weight and normal, healthy neuromuscular pathology.87 It was also well-tolerated in a phase I safety and tolerability study (NCT02633709) in healthy male volunteers.128,130